Riesz transforms and Sobolev spaces associated to the partial harmonic oscillator

-We remark that the operator $\AH$ is a polynomial perturbation of the Laplacian and such operators have been studied in \cite{Dziubanski09} using the singular integral operators on nilpotent Lie groups.
-They prove Sobolev spaces with general polynomial potentials are equivalent to the intersection of the classical Sobolev spaces and certain weighted spaces.
-In addition to proving a similar equivalence, we go beyond this to prove boundedness of Riesz transforms and some other fundamental inequalities adapted to this operator.
-These results crucially rely on the heat kernel estimate for the operator $\AH$ and Mehler's formula, which are not available for a generic polynomial perturbation.
+We remark that the operator $\AH$ is a polynomial perturbation of the Laplacian and some results have been established in \cite{Dziubanski09} by using the singular integral operators on nilpotent Lie groups.
+Instead, our results closely rely on the heat kernel estimate for the operator $\AH$ and Mehler's formula.
+By the way, the authors will establish a Mikhlin--H\"ormander multiplier theorem for the operator $\AH$ and obtain its applications in the Littlewood--Paley square function estimate together with the Khintchine inequality in the subsequent paper \cite{SuWangXu}.

+The results in this paper can be adapted to obtain analogous results for general partial harmonic oscillators $ L=-\Delta_x-\Delta_y+|x|^2, \ (x,y) \in \mathbb R^{d_1} \times \mathbb R^{d_2}.$ There are some scattering results for nonlinear Schr\"odinger equations with partial harmonic potentials, see \cite{ACS, Chengguo}, and some regularity problem of the fundamental solutions for the Schr\"odinger flows with partial harmonic oscillator has been discussed by Zelditch in \cite{Zelditch}.

-This paper is organized as follows: some preliminary results and the adapted symbol class \(G^m\) are introduced in Section \ref{s:2-prelim}.
-In Section \ref{s:3-frac-powers}, we use the symbolic calculus to study the fractional powers and the Riesz transforms associated to the operator $\AH$.
+Lastly, this paper is organized as follows: some preliminary results and adapted symbol class are introduced in Section \ref{s:2-prelim}.
+In Section \ref{s:3-frac-powers}, by the symblolic calculus, we discuss the fractional powers and the Riesz transforms associated to the operator $\AH$.
 In Section \ref{s:4-sobolev-spaces}, we define the Sobolev spaces and discuss some inclusion properties.
-Finally, in Section \ref{s:5-fun-ineqs}, we show versions of the Hardy--Littlewood--Sobolev inequality, Gagliardo--Nirenberg--Sobolev inequality, and Hardy's inequality in the space $L_{\AH}^{\alpha, p}$, adapted to the operator \(\AH\).
+In Section \ref{s:5-fun-ineqs}, we show the revised Hardy--Littlewood--Sobolev inequality, Gagliardo--Nirenberg--Sobolev inequality, and Hardy's inequality in the space $L_{\AH}^{\alpha, p}$.